sumcumo/cypress-testrail-reporter/README.md

    - yarn cypress-testrail-reporter --name $CI_COMMIT_REF_SLUG --user $TESTRAIL_USERNAME --password $TESTRAIL_PASSWORD
 ```

 The Example above will report result for the current branch and uses global variables for authentication.
-So you don't have to store credetnials within your project and can use Gitlab CI Variables instead.
+So you don't have to store credentials within your project and can use Gitlab CI Variables instead.